SHI66ie/BlockMusic/PRODUCTION_FIX.md

 3. Application-specific contexts can be nested inside
 4. Avoid circular imports between hooks and contexts
 5. Use a single source of truth for custom hooks
+6. **Avoid function name collisions** - use unique names for all functions in the same scope
-6. Test production builds before deploying
+7. Test production builds before deploying

 ## Related Files